COMMODITIES-Oil, metals post stellar 2016 gains on output cuts, demand hopes

 Zinc, which is used in steel production, climbed to a nine-year peak last month with support from a series of mine closures that have tightened ore supply, fuelling a speculative rally.

-For precious metals, gold was up more than nine percent this year, snapping three years of losses as the market was lifted by a demand surge during periods of economic and political uncertainty.
+For precious metals, gold is up more than nine percent this year, snapping three years of losses as the market was lifted by a demand surge during periods of economic and political uncertainty.

-However, the outlook for gold in 2017 is bearish as expectations of a rising U.S. dollar and higher interest rates, combined with strong equity markets, will dampen demand for non-interest-paying bullion.
+However, gold's outlook for 2017 is bearish as the outlook for a rising U.S. dollar and higher interest rates, combined with strong equity markets, will dampen demand for non-interest-paying bullion.

 Agricultural markets were some of the worst performers in 2016, with Chicago wheat poised to post an annual losses of more than 13 percent due to all-time high global production.

-Cocoa has tumbled almost 33 percent in its worst year since 1999 as the prospect of a global surplus kept the market on the defensive.
+Cocoa has given up almost 33 percent in its worst year since 1999 as the prospect of a global surplus kept the market on the defensive.

-Palm oil and soybeans were exceptions.
-Palm oil added almost a quarter to its value after dry weather curbed output while soybeans gained 17 percent.
+Palm oil and soybeans were exceptions though.
+Palm oil has added almost a quarter to its value after dry weather curbed output while beans are up 17 percent.

-Reporting by Naveen Thukral and Mark Tay, additional reporting by Muyu Xu in BEIJING and Swati Verma BENGALURU and Jarrett Renshaw in New York; Editing by Richard Pullin and Meredith Mazzilli
+Reporting by Naveen Thukral and Mark Tay, additional reporting by Muyu Xu in BEIJING and Swati Verma BENGALURU; Editing by Richard Pullin